 During the Great Depression, the U.S. government moved to deport Mexican-born workers and American citizens of Mexican descent in order to exclude them from welfare programs under the New Deal.
 Over one million Mexican nationals were removed in the 1930s.
 The resulting shortage of agricultural labor prompted a series of short-term deals between the U.S. and Mexico that began under FDR as the Mexican Farm Labor Agreement and were signed into law by President Harry Truman.* The so-called Bracero Program offered legal, temporary work to Mexican migrants in exchange for a guaranteed wage and humane treatment.
 It was a flop, in part because poor enforcement led employers to seek lower cost undocumented labor elsewhere, but it’s another example of the correction and collective “whoops” that often follows immigration policy when it’s based on bigotry instead of facts, at great cost to the American taxpayer.

 Foreign student enrollment in U.S. universities is down after a decade of growth, sending some of the world’s smartest young minds to countries less hostile to immigrants.
-Scientists are leaving the U.S., taking up posts in
+Scientists are leaving the U.S., taking up posts in Canada, China and elsewhere.
+Approvals for H1-B visas, frequently used by high-skilled workers in the tech industry, are down.

 Delusions about immigrants are hardly limited to the far-right fringe.
 The same Citi Global study found that across countries of the Organization for Economic Cooperation and Development, host citizens believed that human flows were far larger, jobs far fewer, and migrants less productive in the labor market than they actually were.

-Aby Harvard economists uncovered similar misperceptions.
+A study by Harvard economists uncovered similar misperceptions.
 In France, Germany, Italy, the U.K., and the U.S., the average native believed that there are between two and three times as many immigrants as there are in reality.
 In the U.S., legal immigrants are about 10 percent of the population, but U.S. respondents believed the figure was 30 percent.
 In all countries, immigrants were viewed as poorer, less educated, and more likely to be unemployed than they actually were, and this was believed to be mainly because of lack of effort rather than adverse circumstances.
 In all countries except France, respondents overestimated the share of Muslim immigrants by a wide margin.

 *Correction: An earlier version of this article incorrectly stated that President Harry Truman introduced the Mexican Farm Labor Agreement.
 The agreement predated his presidency.